 - Stick to the most essential information.
 You’ll want to ask for each registrant’s name, contact information, billing information, and number of tickets they’re purchasing if applicable.
 You can always gather more information at the event.

 - Optimise registration for mobile devices.
 People are spending more time on their phones than ever.
 Cater to your audience by making your landing page mobile-friendly so they can register from the palm of their hand.
+You can use different platforms like Figma iPhone mockup to make registration easy and successfully engage your audience.

 Book your Event Venues